 Quality virgin hair bundles last six months to a year with proper care.
 Straight bundles usually last longer than curly ones due to less shedding.

-Wash bundles gently every 1–2 weeks with sulfate-free shampoo, deep condition twice a month, air dry, and use minimal heat.
-Store bundles in a satin bag when not in use.
+To keep your bundles fresh, wash them gently every 1–2 weeks with sulfate-free shampoo, deep condition twice a month, air dry, and use minimal heat.
+Store them in a satin bag when not in use.

 Yes, virgin human hair bundles can be dyed and heat-styled.
 Always use a heat protectant and avoid excessive heat to prolong their lifespan.
 Please consult a professional stylist for best results.